Sagebox/CKwargs/README.md

 ## Packed Parameters

-Packed-Paremeter usage allows more true-style keyword usage, such as `MyFunction(123,AddBorder=true,Range={1,10})` which looks great and is nice and clean.
+Packed-Parameter usage allows more true-style keyword usage, such as `MyFunction(123,AddBorder=true,Range={1,10})` which looks great and is nice and clean.

 It requires a function that is defined as a template, which will typically call the intended function after it resolves the keywords from the packed parameter.